What is it?

 - 1 trillion minutes watched in 2020

-- In June, Twitch reached approximately 1.2 million monthly active users in the United Kingdom via iOS devices, and a further 97 thousand MAU via Android.
+- In June, Twitch reached approximately 1.2 million monthly active users in the United Kingdom via iOS devices, and a further 97,000 MAU via Android

 Why Twitch should be included in your channel mix

 Video advertising remains the perfect format to raise awareness and convey overarching brand messages.
-This explains why in 2020, online video accounted for 82% of all consumer traffic, meaning video content is as popular as ever, but the ways we consume it is changing.
+This explains why, in 2020, online video accounted for 82% of all consumer traffic, meaning video content is as popular as ever, but the ways in which we consume it is changing.

 While Instagram might be known as the hub of influencer marketing, Twitch is home to tens of thousands of live streaming influencers with enthusiastic audiences.

-Twitch offers a range of different advertising opportunities through premium media products, including native site integrations such as high impact display units or Cross Screen and unskippable video ads, and brand partnerships or sponsorships which gives brands access to inherent credibility and influence through live streamers and engaged audience.
+Twitch offers a range of different advertising opportunities through premium media products, including native site integrations such as high-impact display units or cross-screen and unskippable video ads, and brand partnerships or sponsorships which give brands access to inherent credibility and influence through live streamers and engaged audience.